This post may contain affiliate links.

 I’m not selling stuff to these guys, they are my mates.
 I treasure them and would never abuse them so they will never be spammed by anything resembling a sales funnel from me.
 I hate sales funnels as I’m sure you do.

-Sure, I grow my list now because every Sunday when I send out a newsletter my site gets a lovely traffic boost as just 20% of my 5,000 subscribers open their email and then maybe 10% actually clicks through to read a post.
-Yes these figures are pretty typical of the industry!
+Sure, I grow my list now because every Sunday when I send out a newsletter my site gets a lovely traffic boost as just 20% of my 5,000 subscribers open their email and then maybe 4% actually clicks through to read a post.
+Yes these figures are pretty typical of the industry.

 I am constantly deleting subscribers from my list for this reason, many of them never open even 1 email.
 Sending out emails costs me money, so I cull my list to keep numbers down constantly.

 It’s very true that your list is the only thing you own.
 If Google stopped loving you and all social media platforms shut down, you’d be left holding your list.
-Right now, after the August 1st Google Algorithm change, I’m very glad of those 5,000 subscribers!
-I think I’ve found a fix for that by the way, will let you know.
+Right now, after the August 1st Google Algorithm change, I’m very glad of those 5,000 subscribers.

 It’s All About SEO and Writing the Post Around The Keyword